batunii/Adwance/README.md

 ## How to use:

-1. Download the theme either from here or throught CLI (git clone command).
+1. Download the theme either from here or through CLI (git clone command).
 2. Either choose any wallpaper from the given sets, or copy you images into the folder **gnome-shell**.
 3. Edit the last few lines of **gnome-shell.css** file by changing the URL of the image to be used as the Background (by deafult its set to one of the pre set images)